It’s BBQ Season and time to create amazing recipes for the grill.

 What is a Spice Rub?

 Spice rubs are used in every part of the country to enhance the flavor of BBQ.
-Generally, rubs are a combination of spices which are “rubbed” or sprinkled on the outside surface of meat before you put it on the grill.
+Generally, rubs are a combination of spices that are “rubbed” or sprinkled on the outside surface of meat before you put it on the grill.

 Rubs do GREAT things to meat: